“We are surrounded by genius” -Janine Benyus.

 What biomimicry seeks to do is emulate ‘nature’s genius’ and build structures that replicate what life has done for millions of years.
 Here is a quick look at six of my favorite inventions in biomimicry.

-Cement is used everywhere in our construction.
+Concrete is used everywhere in our construction.
 It is used as an essential ingredient in our sidewalks, buildings, and roads.
-This cement is also a big contributor to global warming, as its production is costly and dirty.
+It is also a big contributor to global warming, as its production is costly and dirty.
 It is estimated that roughly 5% of our excess carbon comes from producing cement.
 About 4 billion tons are produced globally, and all of this production releases an unhealthy amount of CO2 into our atmosphere.

 What if we could completely reverse this?
-Multiple companies, such as Solidia Tech. and Colera, are experimenting with ways to build cement that actually absorbs harmful green-house gas emissions.
+Multiple companies, such as Solidia Tech. and Colera, are experimenting with ways to build concrete that actually absorbs harmful greenhouse gas emissions.
 This cement acts as a sponge, absorbing CO2 in order to harden.

 This technology was first discovered by studying ocean coral and its formation process.
 When coral forms, “it takes in minerals and CO2 and then secretes calcium carbonate to build its hard exoskeleton.”
 Seeing the phenomenon in nature, innovative minds began experimenting with this process in order to create their own carbon-loving concrete.